d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 not just among people represented in our dataset, but among all people on earth!

-Given the genetic markers representing a some person, we don't want our model to simply recognize "oh, that's Bob", and then output the classification, say among {*dementia*, *mild cognitive impairment*, *healthy*},
+Given the genetic markers representing some person, we don't want our model to simply recognize "oh, that's Bob", and then output the classification, say among {*dementia*, *mild cognitive impairment*, *healthy*},